-P 307.002 OPPOSE CONSTITUTIONAL AMENDMENT TO LEGALIZE MARIJUANA FOR MEDICAL CONDITIONS
+P 307.002 OPPOSE CONSTITUTIONAL AMENDMENT TO LEGALIZE MARIJUANA FOR MEDICAL CONDITIONS (ARCHIVED)

-The Florida Medical Association opposes Amendment 2, the constitutional amendment to legalize marijuana for medical conditions.
-(Res 14-301, HOD 2014) (Res 16-315, Reaffirm HOD 2016)
+(Res 14-301, HOD 2014) (Res 16-315, Reaffirm HOD 2016) (Sunset HOD 2023)

 P 307.003 ENACTING FLORIDA MEDICAL ASSOCIATION POLICY REGARDING CANNABIS

 The Florida Medical Association will educate physicians of the fact that, despite the passage of Amendment 2 to the Florida Constitution in 2016, the act of certifying a patient as eligible to receive medical marijuana is a potential violation of federal law, which could result in adverse legal and professional consequences for participating physicians; the Florida Medical Association, if possible, will include a disclaimer in the 2-hour educational course required by s.
 381.986(3), Florida Statutes, that makes it clear that the FMA does not endorse the concept that cannabis is an accepted treatment for the qualifying medical conditions set forth in s.
 381.986(2), Florida Statutes.
 (Amended Res 17-204, HOD 2017)